NateKoenig/InvestmentAlerter/README.md

 # InvestmentAlerter
-Get automated message alerts from a crypto of your choice
+Get automated message alerts about a crypto of your choice